MicrosoftDocs/azure-docs/includes/iot-azure-and-iot.md

 ### Device connectivity

 In this IoT solution architecture, devices send telemetry, such as temperature readings, to a cloud endpoint for storage and processing.
+In a predictive maintenance scenario, the back end might use the stream of temperature data to determine when the device requires maintenance.
 Devices can also receive and respond to cloud-to-device commands by reading messages from a cloud endpoint.
 For example, a device might retrieve a command that instructs it to change the frequency at which it samples data.
+In a predictive maintenance scenario, a command might instruct the device to change its behavior when the back end determines that maintenance is due.

-One of the biggest challenges facing IoT projects is how to reliably and securely connect devices to the solution back end.
+One of the biggest challenges facing IoT projects is how to reliably and securely connect devices to the solution back end to enable the device to send telemetry and retrieve commands.
 IoT devices have different characteristics as compared to other clients such as browsers and mobile apps.
 IoT devices:

 - Are often embedded systems with no human operator.
 - Can be located in remote locations, where physical access is very expensive.